dobyfreejr/Winston2.0/README.md

 3. **Configure environment variables**
    - Add all API keys to your deployment platform's environment variables
-   - Remove the `NEXT_PUBLIC_` prefix for server-side only keys if needed
+   - Do NOT use the `NEXT_PUBLIC_` prefix (keys are server-side only)

 ## Security Considerations

-- API keys are exposed to the client side (NEXT_PUBLIC_ prefix)
+- API keys are kept server-side only (no NEXT_PUBLIC_ prefix)
-- For production, consider moving sensitive API calls to server-side API routes
+- All external API calls go through Next.js API routes
+- CORS issues are resolved through server-side proxying
 - Implement rate limiting to prevent API abuse
 - Use HTTPS in production
 - Regularly rotate API keys